Claude Reiter

-Claude Reiter (born 2 July 1981) is a Luxembourgian former footballer who played as a centre-back.
+Claude Reiter (born 2 July 1981) is a Luxembourgish former footballer who played as a centre-back.

 Club career

 Reiter began his career at local club Rambrouch.
 He moved to Union Luxembourg in 1999.
 In 2005, he was signed by Jeunesse Esch.
 He left Jeunesse for Etzella Ettelbruck in summer 2007.

 International career

 Reiter made his debut for Luxembourg in April 2000, a friendly match against Estonia.
 He scored his first goal for Luxembourg in a 2006 World Cup qualifying match against Russia in 2005.
 In total he earned 37 caps, scoring one goal.

 Career statistics

 Scores and results list Luxembourg's goal tally first.